Frequently Asked Questions

 As mandated by the Idaho State Board of Education, the ISU Foundation must fund its own operating costs.
-This is achieved by assessing a small fee to gifts, 3% for gifts of $25,000 or more, and 5% for gifts under $25,000.
+This is achieved by assessing a small fee of 4% gifts it receives.
 We are pleased to be counted among university foundations which assess the lowest gift fee, noting that such fees range from 5%-18% at peer institutions across the country.

 What is the oversight of the Foundation?